 How to Gift a House to Your Child

-Whether you're one of the many retirees opting to stay in your home and “age in place," or you're opting to downsize, there are a slew of pressing questions you'll need to resolve when it comes to how to deal with your home, which may be your most valuable asset.
+Whether you're one of the many retirees opting to stay in your home and “age in place," or you plan to downsize once you retire, there are a slew of pressing questions you'll need to resolve when it comes to how to deal with your home, which may be your most valuable asset.

-If I leave the home in my estate, will my children be inheriting a large tax bill along with it?
-Can I afford to gift the home to my children who are eager to live the neighborhood?
-Should I sell, downsize and leave the cash for my children to divide?
+If I leave the home in my estate, what are the tax implications for my children?
+Can I afford gifting the house to my children who are eager to live in the neighborhood?
+Should I sell the home, downsize and leave the cash for my children to divide?

 While most parents want to be generous with their adult children and give equally to them all, decisions related to transferring property can be complex.